Top 35 Best Tsunami Movies Of All Time

 Average

-"The Poseidon Adventure" is a cinematic adaptation of Paul Gallico's acclaimed novel of the same name.
-As a landmark disaster film, it swept numerous honors, including two Academy Awards, a Golden Globe, and a British Academy Film Award, among others.
+"The Poseidon Adventure" is a riveting adaptation of Paul Gallico's renowned novel, heralded as one of the greatest disaster films ever made.
+The film garnered widespread praise and won several prestigious awards, including two Academy Awards, a Golden Globe, and a British Academy Film Award.

-This thrilling movie was the highest-grossing film of 1973.
-It centers around the SS Poseidon, an aging ocean liner making its final journey from New York City to Athens.
+Released in 1972, this gripping movie became the highest-grossing film of 1973.
+The plot follows the SS Poseidon, an aging luxury ocean liner embarking on its final voyage from New York City to Athens.

 7